Custom Injection Molding Design & Manufacturing

 We offer substantial savings on money and time.

-Let us help you bring your plastic injection molding services back to the United States.
+Let us help you bring your custom injection molding services back to the United States.

 Pioneer's plastic injection molding process was created with simplification in mind.
 We believe every product should offer a user-friendly, intuitive design that can be carefully and professionally assembled with our streamlined cost-cutting process.

 Our in-house tooling and design experts work with you to create custom plastic parts that will help increase efficiency in production and streamline operations across the board.
-We handle complex part design with quality and precision, significantly lowering your labor costs, and saving you time and money.
+Pioneer plastics handles custom injection molding and plastic part design with quality and precision, lowering your labor costs, saving you time and money.

-For more than 35 years, we’ve been experts in understanding the complexities of various client needs.
+For more than 35 years, we’ve been experts in understanding the complexities of various plastic needs for our clients.

 We Design It